-Russia says 10 people killed in Ukrainian attack on Belgorod
+Russia says 21 people killed in Ukrainian attack on Belgorod

-Moscow says it shot down 32 Ukrainian drones, a day after Russia launched one of the deadliest attacks in the Ukraine war.
+Moscow says it shot down 32 Ukrainian drones, a day after Russia launched one of its deadliest attacks on Ukraine since it began its invasion in 2022.

-At least 10 people, including a child, have been killed and 45 injured following a Ukrainian attack on the centre of the Russian provincial capital of Belgorod, the Russian Emergencies Ministry has said.
+At least 21 people, including three children, have been killed and 111 more injured following a Ukrainian attack on the centre of the Russian provincial capital of Belgorod, according to the Russian Emergencies Ministry.

-Governor Vyacheslav Gladkov said on Saturday that the attack on Belgorod, about 30km (19 miles) from the border with Ukraine, had hit a residential area.
+Governor Vyacheslav Gladkov said on Saturday that the attack on Belgorod, about 30km (19 miles) from the border with Ukraine, hit a residential area.
 In a Telegram post, he urged all residents to move to air raid shelters as sirens sounded.

 Keep readinglist of 4 items